leuschel/logen/README.md

 Specializing Interpreters using Offline Partial Deduction In Program Development in Computational Logic, volume 3049 of Lecture Notes in Computer Science, Springer-Verlag, 2004.

+The initial version of Logen was developed by Jesper Jorgensen and Michael Leuschel.
+The current version also contains some additions by Armin Rigo for module support.
+Within the ASAP project several contributions from UPM were made so that logen could run on Ciao Prolog.
+The Weblogen frontend was developed mainly by Dan Elphick.

 # Usage

     logen [Options] File.pl ["Atom."]